ossec/ossec-docs/docs/manual/rootcheck.rst

 All these configurations options can be specified in each agent ossec.conf file, except for the "auto_ignore"" and “alert_new_file” which are manager side options.
-The “ignore” option if specified on the manager becomes global for all the agents.
+The “ignore” option if specified on the manager becomes global for all agents.

 .. include:: ../syntax/ossec_config.rootcheck.rst